square/pem-parser/README.md

 pem-parser
 ==========
 Breaks apart CA Certificate files that contain multiple PEMs into an array of PEMs.
-This is useful when you are passing CA Cert files into tls.
-For example, this:
+This is useful when you are passing CA Certificate files which contains multiple PEMs into tls.connect.

-The [TLS documentation](http://nodejs.org/api/tls.html#tls_tls_connect_port_host_options_callback) indicates that the ca options can be either a string containing a single PEM or an array of strings, each containing its own PEM.
+The [TLS documentation](http://nodejs.org/api/tls.html#tls_tls_connect_port_host_options_callback) indicates that the ca option can be either a string containing a single PEM or an array of strings, each containing its own PEM.

 ## Install